Gennadiii/habro_geeko_parser/README.md

 Version 2.0
 Use only Pyhon IDLE
 Takes last seen articles from a file.
 Parses all articles and prints them until finds article from a file.
 Avoids articles I don't wanna see.
 Overwrights current articles to the file.

+Version 2.1
+Works for console.
+Strongly recommend not to use this one )